 APIs are no longer just a convenience—they’re a necessity.
 Here are some key ways APIs are transforming the software development landscape:

-The impact of APIs can be seen across various industries.
-Here are a few notable examples:
+APIs are driving innovation across industries.
+Here are a few examples: